fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 #### 6.5*: anecdotes, step3

-Make sure, that the anecdotes are oredered by number of votes.
+Make sure, that the anecdotes are oredered by the number of votes.

 #### 6.6: anecdotes, step4

-If you haven't done so already, separate creating action-objects to [action creator](https://redux.js.org/basics/actions#action-creators)-functions and place them in the <i>src/reducers/anecdoteReducer.js</i> file, so do like we have been doing since the chapter [action creators](/en/part6/flux_arkkitecture_and_redux#action-creators).
+If you haven't done so already, separate the creation of action-objects to [action creator](https://redux.js.org/basics/actions#action-creators)-functions and place them in the <i>src/reducers/anecdoteReducer.js</i> file, so do like we have been doing since the chapter [action creators](/en/part6/flux_arkkitecture_and_redux#action-creators).

 #### 6.7: anecdotes, step5

-Separate creating new anecdotes into its own component called <i>AnecdoteForm</i>.
+Separate the creation of new anecdotes into its own component called <i>AnecdoteForm</i>.
 Move all logic for creating a new anecdote into this new component.

 #### 6.8: anecdotes, step6

-Separate rendering the anecdote list into its own component called <i>AnecdoteList</i>.
-Move all logic for voting for a anecdote to this new component.
+Separate the rendering of the anecdote list into its own component called <i>AnecdoteList</i>.
+Move all logic related to voting for a anecdote to this new component.

 Now the <i>App</i> component should look like this: